Bagja9102Kurniawan/kmeans-clustering/README.md

 # kmeans-clustering
-Clustering task for a dataset called "kendaraan" this clustering task supposed to be my university assignment for machine learning subject, ucan see it, enjoy just please dont copy paste it
+Clustering task for a dataset called "kendaraan" this clustering task supposed to be my university assignment for machine learning subject, you can see it as reference, just please dont copy paste it